 1 Goal Name Preservation of existing affordable housing stock.
 Goal Description The City will undertake several programs designed to preserve the existing affordable housing stock throughout the 2021 Annual Action Plan.
 The City will perform housing rehabilitation through 0% interest, deferred payment loans.
 Loan amounts are typically capped at \$25,000 and include hard costs only.
 Soft costs will be covered under Rehabilitation Service Delivery.
 The loan program is currently available to single-family, owner-occupied households meeting income eligibility guidelines.
 Grants to homeowners will be made available under special circumstances.
 Habitat for Humanity will receive a grant to support its A Brush with Kindness program, which provides exterior rehabilitation for income-qualified households.
-The City will support Bloomington Housing Authority and not-for-profits organizations providing housing opportunities for low- and moderate income households and/or special populations, as needed.
+The City will support Bloomington Housing Authority and not-for-profits organizations providing housing opportunities for low- and moderate-income households and/or special populations, as needed.
 The City will continue its partnership with AMBUCS to build accessibility ramps during the 2021 Program Year.
-CDBG will be leveraged with other resources such as the Illinois Housing Development Authority's Single Family Rehabilitation and Home Accessibility Program, when appropriate.
+CDBG will be leveraged with other resources such as the Illinois Housing Development Authority's Single-Family Rehabilitation and Home Accessibility Program, when appropriate.
 CDBG funding will be utilized as match for the new Lead Safe Homes Initiative.
 CDBG funds will be leveraged when the Lead-Based Paint Hazard Control and Healthy Homes Supplemental funding is insufficient.
 2 Goal Name Elimination of slum and blight conditions.
 Goal Description The City will address the elimination of slum and blight conditions throughout the 2021 Annual Action Plan.
 Demolition and clearance activities will be limited to residential properties.
 Rehabilitation will always be considered prior to demolition.
 When the property does not meet rehabilitation criteria, the City will make every attempt to replace the blighted unit(s) with new affordable housing through property donation to Habitat for Humanity.
 Properties that do not meet Habitat's criteria may be offered to adjacent property owners or donated to local not-for-profits for green space.
 CDBG will be leveraged with other resources such as the Illinois Housing Development Authority's Abandoned Property Program, when appropriate.

-Descriptionresidents and other special populations throughout the 2021 Annual Action Plan.
-Programs supported in 2021 include PATH's Homeless Services and Emergency Grants programs, West Bloomington Revitalizati Recycling Furniture for Families, Peace Meals and KTB Financial.
-Services provided through these project Support the provision of public service activities The City will support local not-for-profit organizations dedicated to providing services to low- and moderate-income residents and other special populations throughout the 2021 Annual Action Plan.
+3 Goal Name Support the provision of public service activities Goal Description The City will support local not-for-profit organizations dedicated to providing services to low- and moderate-income residents and other special populations throughout the 2021 Annual Action Plan.
 Programs supported in Program Year 2021 include PATH's Homeless Services and Emergency Grants programs, West Bloomington Revitalization Project, Recycling Furniture for Families, Peace Meals and KTB Financial.
 Services provided through these projects address the following high priority funding areas: homeless services, renter assistance, senior services, financial services, and programs for the WBRP target area.
 4 Goal Name Provide quality services and facilities.
-Provide quality services and facilities.
 Goal Description The City will address the provision of quality City services and public facilities for all residents through continuation of two 2020 Program Year activities - W. Bloomington Sidewalk (Activity #) and WBRP ADA Entrance (Activity #).
 5 Goal Name Administer CDBG effectively and proficiently.
-Goal Description The City will strive to implement the programs and activities throughout the 2021 Annual Action Plan in the most cost- effective, efficient and logical manner possible.
+Goal Description The City will strive to implement the programs and activities throughout the 2021 Annual Action Plan in the most cost-effective, efficient and logical manner possible.
 Through the Administration and Planning goal, the City will support fair housing initiatives, Section 3 opportunities, regional housing planning efforts and general administration of the annual CDBG grants.